shipperzhang/ArchivedRepo/README.md

     These assumptions can also be used at the same time (`python uroboros.py path_to_bin -a 3 -a 2`)

-[1] Reassembleable Disassembling, by Shuai Wang, Pei Wang, and Dinghao Wu.
-In Proceedings of the 24th USENIX Security Symposium, Washington, D.C., August 12-14, 2015.
+<a name="uroboros">[1]</a> [Reassembleable Disassembling](https://www.usenix.org/conference/usenixsecurity15/technical-sessions/presentation/wang-shuai), by Shuai Wang, Pei Wang, and Dinghao Wu.
+In Proceedings of the 24th USENIX Security Symposium, Washington, D.C., August 12-14.
+2015.

+<a name="gfree">[2]</a> [G-Free: defeating return-oriented programming through gadget-less binaries](https://doi.org/10.1145/1920261.1920269), by Onarlioglu Kaan, Leyla Bilge, Andrea Lanzi, Davide Balzarotti, and Engin Kirda.
+In Proceedings of the 26th Annual Computer Security Applications Conference, pp. 49-58.
+ACM, 2010."